bertomartin/git-recipes/content/03-object-database.md

     end
 {: lang="ruby" }

-My `Store` object can be just a nativ Ruby `Array` object, since it responds to the `fetch` message and returns a value for a key.
+My `Store` object can be just a native Ruby `Array` object, since it responds to the `fetch` message and returns a value for a key.
 Works great, doesn't it?
 One might think of several downsides to using numeric keys, as well as to using an in-memory array as data store, but I think we can all agree on the benefits of taking baby steps.

-Our application is fully functional, and we can test it by first making sure we have the `sinatra` gem installed on our system, and the running our app:
+Our application is fully functional, and we can test it by first making sure we have the `sinatra` gem installed on our system, and then running our app:

     $ gem install sinatra
     Sucessfully installed sinatra-1.3.1
     1 gem installed
     $ ruby -rubygems -Ilib app.rb

-Note how we use command-line arguments to the `ruby` program to require Rubygems before running our file, and adding the `lib` directory to the load path, so `require 'store'` will actually find our `./lib/store.rb` file.
+Note how we use command-line arguments to the `ruby` program to require the Rubygems package manager before running our file (so our application has access to the Sinatra library), and adding the `lib` directory to the load path, so `require 'store'` will actually find our `./lib/store.rb` file.
 If all went well, a web server should be launched, serving our application.
 Open a browser and go to `http://localhost:4567/0` and you will be redirected to `http://arjanvandergaag.nl`.
 Sweet!

 Satisfied with our work, we can now commit our work to the repository.
 Let's initialize a new repository: